pabloelt/pabloelt.github.io/content/project/project8/index.md

 * <text style='color: #BBDEFC; font-weight: normal;'>Customers (stores) with low turnover and a low volume of orders:</text> This is the least beneficial group for the company, as their order frequency and turnover are both low.
 No specific campaigns are needed for this group.

-Working now with the second point, which is the evaluation of the growth potential of each client (store), a common approach is to segment customers by their main activity.
+Working now on the second point, which is the evaluation of the growth potential of each client (store), a common approach is to segment customers by their main activity.
 The 75th percentile within each segment is typically set as the target.
 Clients with a significant gap from that value show great potential, and with minor adjustments in the commercial strategy, their turnover can be significantly improved.
 This information can be gathered with the code developed below:

 ```mysql
 -- Growth potential: